 Note also how we use

 \on Windows).
-This is a so-called “Python path”.
-In a Python-path, > you separate the parts of the path with
+This convention is a so-called “Python-path.”
+In a Python-path, you separate the parts of the path with

 .and skip the

 .pyfile-ending.
-Importantly, it also allows you to point to Python code inside files, like the
+Importantly, it also allows you to point to Python code inside files as in our example where the

-bodyfunctions.py(we’ll get to classes later).
+bodyfunctions.pyfile.
+We’ll get to classes later.
 These “Python-paths” are used extensively throughout Evennia.

-Wait a while and you will notice yourself starting making random observations …
+Wait a while and you will notice yourself starting to make random observations…

-When you are tired of your character’s “insights”, kill the script with
+When you are tired of your character’s “insights,” stop the script with:

 script/stop self = tutorials.bodyfunctions.BodyFunctions